manrajgrover/papers/deep-gradient-compression.md

 ## Experiments and Results

 1. Image classification tasks
-    1. Learning curve of Gradient Dropping is worse than the baseline due to gradient staleness
+    1. The learning curve of Gradient Dropping is worse than the baseline due to gradient staleness
     2. With momentum correction, the learning curve converges slightly faster, and the accuracy is much closer to the baseline
     3. With momentum factor masking and warm-up training techniques, gradient staleness is eliminated and the learning curve closely follows the baseline
     4. Deep Gradient Compression gives 75× better compression than Terngrad with no loss of accuracy.
 For ResNet-50, the compression ratio is slightly lower (277× vs. 597×) with a slight increase in accuracy